The Menopause Project

 At Surrey, we want to create an environment where we can be ourselves, including talking about menopause openly, after all it’s a natural phase in every woman’s life.
 By raising awareness of menopause symptoms and putting the right support in place, we can get to a point where menopause is no longer taboo in the workplace and women feel empowered and supported to be their best.Jackie McBride, Associate Professor in Integrated Care, Head of Professional Preparation within Integrated Care

 Menopause is not just a female issue, it's an organisational issue.
 Awareness on this topic is fundamental and reducing the stigma attached to it is vital so that more people will talk openly about it and get the support they need.
 With our population now living longer and working longer, it's vital that staff are supported to stay well and thrive in the workplace.
-We’re committed to making this happen at Surrey.Will Davies, Chief People Officer
+We’re committed to making this happen at Surrey.Will Davies, Acting Chief Operating Officer

 Our menopause initiatives